 Her second appeal was, “Vote for me, and I will do whatever my husband tells me to do.”
-She was a proxy for Jim Ferguson, and nothing more.
+She was clearly a proxy for Jim Ferguson and nothing more.
 Jim couldn’t even be bothered to keep up the ruse that she was the real candidate, often using “I” instead of “she” or “we” in the statements he issued as her campaign manager.

-And her final appeal was, “Vote for me because I’m a woman.”
-Jim relished the idea of being involved in a historic first, and also thought Miriam could sweep up the votes of women who were happy to finally have a voice in elections but didn’t see themselves as any sort of feminist.
+Her final appeal was, “Vote for me because I’m a woman.”
+Jim relished the idea of being involved in a historic first, and thought Miriam could sweep up the votes of women who were happy to finally have a voice in elections but didn’t see themselves as any sort of feminist.
 So he created an image of wifehood and motherhood for Miriam that was so bland and inoffensive that it verged on the saintly.
 When some wag noticed that Miriam’s initials were “M.A.”, Jim popularized the nickname “Ma Ferguson” and the catchy campaign slogan “Me for Ma.”

 None of the nine candidates in the August primary managed to win the nomination outright, but Miriam managed to snag enough of the vote to qualify for the three-candidate run off a few weeks later.